Quantumland-art/community/README.md

 - make sure you have [jekyll and its dependencies](https://jekyllrb.com/docs/installation/) installed
 - clone the repository
 - `cd` into repo directory
+- run: `bundle` to install everything
-- run: `bundle exec jekyll serve --livereload`
+- run: `bundle exec jekyll serve --livereload` to serve site locally

 ## Acknowledgements